Yelyzaveta Nesterova

 More Than a Monument: Routine Uses of Urban Archaeological Heritage.
 Case Study of Lycian Tombs at Kaş (Antalya, Turkey)

-Supervisors: Dr Chris Whitehead, Dr Bruce Davenport, Dr Sam Turner
+Supervisors: Professor Chris Whitehead, Dr Bruce Davenport, Professor Sam Turner

 I love observing what is going on around me and questioning how I attend to these observations.
 I have been always wondering how certain places are more important to people than others with the reasons being not so clear from the first sight.

-In my early childhood I have been fond of all things archaeology and I have rediscovered this passion through the heritage studies during my bachelors.
+Since my early childhood I have been fond of all things archaeology and I have rediscovered this passion through the heritage and tourism studies during my bachelors, later continuing my academic training and completing masters in archaeology and history of art.

-These two have shaped my interest for exploring how and why people interact with archaeological heritage.
+My interdisciplinary background, as much as life experiences themselves, have shaped my interest for exploring how and why people interact with archaeological heritage and what more-than human world has to say about this.

-My project cuts across number of disciplines – heritage studies, anthropology, archaeology, cultural geography, tourism studies - and adopts new materialism-informed theories and approaches for studying variety of routine, everyday interactions with archaeological heritage.
+My project cuts across a number of disciplines – heritage studies, anthropology, archaeology, cultural geography, tourism studies to name a few - and adopts new materialism-informed theories and approaches for studying variety of routine, everyday interactions with archaeological heritage.

 My case study focuses on funerary monuments located in Kaş, a seaside town in the Southern Türkiye, Antalya province.
-I experiment with non-representational methods and consider how they challenge and allow expanding current rhetoric of critical heritage studies on individual and everyday values and uses of heritage beyond the existing limitations.
+I experiment with non-representational methods and consider how they challenge and allow expanding rhetoric of critical heritage studies with regards to individual and everyday values, as well as uses of heritage, beyond the currently existing limitations.

-My interests revolve around social values and uses of heritage, affect and emotion, post-qualitative and non-representational approaches, critical heritage studies and new materialism theory.
+My interests revolve around social values and uses of heritage, affect and emotion, post-qualitative and non-representational approaches to research, critical heritage studies and new materialism theory.

 I am an active member of the ECRN Coordinating Team at the Association of Critical Heritage Studies.
 I have contributed to organization of the annual ECRN symposia - Heritage Justice - in 2023 and 2025.
 I take on a role as one of the guest editors for our members who work on publishing their symposium proceedings in the International Journal of Heritage Studies.